-Line 29-Net Operating Losses: Enter on line 29, or Schedule A, Part C, Line 3, net operating losses being claimed, but do not exceed net taxable income on the return.
-Losses must be carried forward under the following conditions:(Attach AR1100NOL form)
+Line 29-Net Operating Losses: Enter on Line 29, or Schedule A, Part C, Line 3, net operating losses being claimed, but do not exceed net taxable income on the return.
+Losses must be carried forward under the following conditions: (Attach AR1100NOL form).
+If Line 28 is a loss, Line 29 should be zero.
+Line 29 should not exceed Line 28

-(A)Net operating losses must be carried over to the next succeeding taxable period and annually thereafter for a total period of eight (8) tax periods succeeding the year of such net operating loss or until such net operating loss has been exhausted or absorbed by the taxable income of any succeeding year, whichever is earlier if the loss occurred in a tax year beginning in 2020, NOL occurring in tax years beginning before 2020 will carryforward 5 tax years; NOL occurring in tax years beginning in 2021 or later will carry forward 10 tax years.

-(B)For computing the amount of NOL that will be allowed for carryforward purposes, there shall be added to gross income all nontaxable income, not required to be reported as gross income by law, less any related expenses which will otherwise be nondeductible.
+- (A)Net operating losses must be carried over to the next succeeding taxable period and annually thereafter for a total period of ten (10) tax periods succeeding the year of such net operating loss or until such net operating loss has been exhausted or absorbed by the taxable income of any succeeding year, whichever is earlier if the loss occurred in a tax year beginning in 2021.
+NOL occurring in tax years 1/01/2020 through 12/31/2020 will carryforward 8 tax years; NOL occurring in tax years before 2020 will carryforward 5 years. - (B)For computing the amount of NOL that will be allowed for carryforward purposes, there shall be added to gross income all nontaxable income, not required to be reported as gross income by law, less any related expenses which will otherwise be nondeductible.
 Multistate tax filers must follow above procedures and apportion NOL by the apportionment formula for year of loss, applying the Arkansas percentage factor for the year of loss against total apportionable loss for that year.
 Failure to provide a complete schedule of net operating losses (with the return) may result in disallowance of any NOL claimed.